-This blog will keep you informed about the progress of the new series.
+This blog will keep you informed about the "outer space" series:

 20 November, 2017

 Michael participates in the exhibition “Rivoluzione Galileo.
 L’arte incontra la scienza”

 Galileo Galilei (1564–1642) is one of the most famous and important scientists in history.
 Playing a key role in the 17th century scientific revolution, Galileo remains a towering figure in the transition from natural philosophy to modern science and the transformation of the scientific Renaissance into a scientific revolution.
 His worldwide fame rests on his radical new concept of the universe first set forth with the publication of his Sidereus nuncius (Starry Messenger, 1610).

 The aim of the exhibition “Rivoluzione Galileo.
 L’arte incontra la scienza” is to visualize his radical new thinking through images of the skies created before and after Galileo.
 By charting the change from the skies of the astrologers to the skies of astronomers, it shows how these radical new conceptions have evolved into different artistic notions over the past centuries.
 Next to Galileo’s legacy, the exhibition showcases the profound influence exercised by his discoveries and modern science on arts and culture since the early 1600s.
 In its unprecedented celebration of the life and work of Galileo in Padua (including his own splendid aquarelles and sketches), this landmark exhibition also presents a series of stunning masterpieces representing seven centuries of world art.
 Michael Najjar was invited to participate in this major historic exhibition with three key artworks from his “outer space“ series: “orbital ascent“ (2016), “gravitation entanglement” (2014) and his “spacewalk” video (2013).